We Scan Every Format

 Can my scanned archive be combined with my more recent digital photos?

 Certainly.
 We have an entire Digital Photo Organizing team devoted to working with digital photos, with services ranging from deduplication to declutter to various forms of face and topic tagging.
 We are happy to do remote support to incorporate your scanned photo archive into your current cloud account or desktop photo organizer for easy sharing.
-Or, we can work with you to easily apply a common advanced organizing scheme to your entire photo archive, whether it started as digital or an old fashioned print photograph.
+Or, we can work with you to easily apply a common advanced organizing scheme to your entire photo archive, whether it started as digital or you used our picture digitizing service for an old fashioned print photograph.

 How will my digitized photos look when I share them online?